sarah-jallot/esg_scoring/notebooks/.ipynb_checkpoints/data_exploration-checkpoint.md

 <!-- #region -->
-# Data exploration and initial clustering.
+# Data exploration, clustering, and ESG Score prediction.
 In this notebook, our reference universe will correspond to all authorized stocks within the **Natixis Investment Managers Challenge, 2021 edition**.
 It comprises over **2,821 companies** for which we retrieved ESG data for year 2020.

-Our goal is to use **Sustainable Finance Disclosure Regulation (SFDR)** metrics to perform clustering on these companies without using Refinitiv's own notation.
-Ultimately, we would like to build our own explainable score for the data.
+Our goal is to use **Sustainable Finance Disclosure Regulation (SFDR)** metrics to predict company ESG performance.
+We will do this in three ways:
+- By performing clustering on these companies based on SFDR metrics, and analysing our results.
+- By predicting the companies' ESG Score according to three data providers: Thompson-Reuters, MSCI, and CSRHub.
+- Ultimately, we aim to build our own robust & transaparent ESG Score based on our research work.
 <!-- #endregion -->

 First, run all necessary imports.

+# Imports

 ```python
 import pandas as pd